watson-developer-cloud/node-red-labs/basic_examples/language_translator/README.md

 Drag and drop a debug node and let it set to msg.payload.
 This will only return an error if the model couldn't be deleted (modelid not found).

 ### Available Flows
+You can also copy the code for the flows here and import them from clipboard into Node-RED:
 - Building the Translator flow ![`translator-flow`](translator-flow.json)
 - Building the Identify flow ![`identify-flow`](identify-flow.json)
 - Building flows to customize your domain ![`training-flow`](training-flow.json)